MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 - If you select the **Use custom recovery URL** option, type the custom message URL in the **Custom recovery URL option** text box.
 The URL that you type in the **Custom recovery URL option** text box replaces the default URL in the default recovery message, which is displayed on the pre-boot recovery screen.

 > [!IMPORTANT]
 > Not all characters and languages are supported in the pre-boot environment.
-We strongly recommended that you verify the correct appearance of the characters that you use for the custom message and URL on the pre-boot recovery screen.
+It is strongly recommended that you verify the correct appearance of the characters that you use for the custom message and URL on the pre-boot recovery screen.

 > [!IMPORTANT]
 > Because you can alter the BCDEdit commands manually before you have set Group Policy settings, you can't return the policy setting to the default setting by selecting the **Not Configured** option after you have configured this policy setting.
 To return to the default pre-boot recovery screen leave the policy setting enabled and select the **Use default message** options from the **Choose an option for the pre-boot recovery message** drop-down list box.